blegat/SetProg.jl/README.md

 | [![Build Status][build-img]][build-url] | [![Gitter][gitter-img]][gitter-url] |
 | [![Codecov branch][codecov-img]][codecov-url] | [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Discourse_logo.png/799px-Discourse_logo.png" width="64">][discourse-url] |

-**This package is still a sketch, functionalities are partially implemented**

 JuMP extension for Set Programming : optimization with set variables and inclusion/containment constraints.
 This package allows the formulation of a mathematical programming involving both classical variables and constraints supported by JuMP and set variables and constraints.

 Three options exist to solve Set Programming: